What is emoji? And how do I use emoji on my iPhone?

 From time to time Apple adds a few new emoji to iOS as part of a software update.
 One of the biggest emoji updates of recent years was iOS 8.3, which came out in 2015. iOS 8.3 had a heavy focus on emoji improvements, bringing an updated emoji picker that organises emoji into categories in an easily scrollable list.

 Apple also gifted iPhone and iPad users a new and diversified set of emoji that includes expanded family options, and emoji skin tone modifiers for changing the look of people emoji to be more ethnically diverse and accurate.
 There are also several new flags.

 And, Apple being Apple, there are updated phone, computer, and watch emoji that resemble the iPhone, iMac, and Apple Watch.

 How to use emoji on iPhone, iPad & Mac: New emoji in iOS 10

-There are lots of new emoji in the upcoming iOS 10 update, but there appears to be some confusion about whether changes to the 'gun' emoji (which is being replaced by a new 'water pistol' emoji) are a political gesture or not.
+There were also lots of new emoji in the first iteration of iOS 10, but there appears to be some confusion about whether changes to the 'gun' emoji (which is being replaced by a new 'water pistol' emoji) are a political gesture or not.